MananTank/radioactive-store/README.md

 `radioactive-store`'s state is deeply reactive.
 To update the state, you just mutate it!

-> ### Global State is also available from `window.GS`, So You can also get and mutate the global state from anywhere in the code and even from browser's console and components that needs to be re-rendered will automatically re-render. 😍
+> ### Global State is also available from `window.GS`, So You can mutate the global state from anywhere in the code and even from browser's console and components that needs to be re-rendered will re-render automatically. 😍

 <br/>